lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 **Quick tips:**

--   Wrap values containing semicolons inside quotation marks (`"value;with;semicolons"`) or use square brackets.
 -   Resource references (images, audio) should match the filenames stored in your project resources.
 -   Commands are case-insensitive, but the conventional style is UPPERCASE.
 -   Media placeholders such as `<audio.mp3>`, `<video.mp4,60>`, or `<custom.html>` can be embedded in most text fields.